TantikornC/Disaster-Classification/README.md

 <p align="center">Correlation of Links and Target</p>

 - **URLs and Disaster Relevance:** The bar chart illustrates the correlation between the presence of URLs in tweets (`has_urls`) and their relevance to disaster-related content (`target`).
 The data shows that tweets containing URLs (True) are more likely to be classified as relevant to disasters (Target == 1) compared to those without URLs (False).
 Specifically, there are 2,172 disaster-related tweets with URLs compared to 1,799 non-disaster-related tweets.
 In contrast, tweets without URLs are predominantly non-disaster-related, with 2,543 such tweets compared to 1,099 disaster-related tweets.
 This suggests that disaster-related tweets often include URLs, possibly linking to news articles, videos, or other resources related to the event being discussed.

-**Additional Insights from EDA:**
-- **Keyword Normalization:** The exploratory data analysis (EDA) uncovered the presence of non-standard characters within certain keywords (e.g., `%20` in "forest%20fire").
-To address this, keywords were systematically cleaned and standardized.
-This process not only enhanced the clarity and consistency of the data but also contributed to improved model accuracy by ensuring that similar keywords were treated uniformly.
-- **Geographical Trends:** Analysis of the `location` data revealed that disaster-related tweets were often associated with specific regions that are prone to natural calamities or other emergencies.
-Identifying these geographical patterns helped in understanding the contextual backdrop of the tweets and aided in refining the model to better account for location-based variations in disaster reporting.
-- **URL Presence and Content Relevance:** The EDA also highlighted the correlation between the presence of URLs in tweets and their relevance to disasters.
-Tweets containing URLs were more likely to be disaster-related, indicating that users often include links to external resources, news articles, or updates when discussing urgent events.

 These insights were instrumental in guiding the feature engineering process and refining the overall model strategy.
 By thoroughly understanding the data's distribution, language patterns, and contextual nuances, the team was able to make informed decisions that significantly enhanced the model's predictive capabilities.